-The objective of the program is to strengthen the discovery environment in the Department of Pediatrics at UMMC through the use of flexible funds that enable residents and fellows to accomplish small discovery projects that can be carried out in a short period of time with limited resources.
+The objective of the program is to strengthen the discovery environment in the Department of Pediatrics at the University of Mississippi Medical Center through the use of flexible funds that enable residents and fellows to accomplish small discovery projects that can be carried out in a short period of time with limited resources.
 Applications are solicited in two cycles annually.

 Recombinant DNA: Any research involving recombinant DNA which is not exempt from NIH review must receive approval by the Institutional Biohazards Committee before the award is made.

 Institutional policies and guidelines in the above compliance areas are available from the Office of Research website.
-Applications submitted with a “pending” status for Animal and Human research need to be submitted to the IACUC and the IRB respectively, when the IDOG application is submitted.
-No award will be made until protocol approval is provided to the Pediatric Discovery Council; applicants will have a maximum of 30 days after the anticipated award date to obtain assurance approvals from the appropriate committee(s).
-A delay in obtaining assurance(s) approval will not extend the end date of the award period.
+Applications submitted with a “pending” status for Animal and Human research need to be submitted to the IACUC and the IRB respectively, within 2 weeks of the IDOG application being submitted.

 Members of the Pediatric Discovery Council will independently rate the applications strictly on the basis of scientific merit, taking into consideration the applicant's previous research experience, feasibility of the proposed study, scientific and/or medical importance of the proposed work, and potential for securing extramural funding of the proposed research.
 It is the prerogative of the Chair of this council to request and/or assign Primary and Secondary reviewers for submitted applications.
 Reviewer will be selected usually from the council, sometimes from the pediatric department or UMMC.
 The NIH scoring format will be used (scoring 1-9).
 The reviewer will give any other recommendations s/he wishes concerning experimental design, methods, data evaluation, budget, and others.
 The Vice Chair of Research will compile this information in order to arrive at an overall rating.
 At a general meeting of the Pediatric Discovery Council, final recommendations and comments will be formulated and forwarded to the department chair for final disposition.